“It’s not about how we give, but how much love we put into giving”

 No matter where a child is born or by what circumstances, a child is not a mistake, not a problem, not a burden, not an inconvenience, not an accident or a nuisance.
 It is a miracle of nature.
 It is a gift to be loved and cherished.
 A child deserves a warm home, food, and care of the loved ones but at present, the world has become a dumping ground for poor children.

 Poverty is a vicious poison spreading and cultivating bitterness in hearts, impeding people to show an act of kindness or love!.
 It is a tragedy on a larger scale and it’s about every person who is suffering in today’s world.
-It’s about millions of men, women, and children submerged in poverty, hunger, disease, effects of war or disabilities.
+It’s about millions of men, women, and children submerged in poverty, hunger, disease, effects of war, or disabilities.

 You’ll never know the true meaning of love unless you’ve counted little fingers, kissed a little nose, held a needy hand in your own firm, or wiped away tears of the ones suffering!
-Giving money to the orphanages or groups aren’t enough until you have spent to keep families intact and fight poverty so that each person can lead a normal life.
+Giving money to the orphanages or groups isn’t enough until you have spent to keep families intact and fight poverty so that each person can lead a normal life.

 Deeds of giving is the vital foundation of the world.
 Now that Christmas is at hand, knocking at the door to bring blessings and joys to our lives let’s be selfless for once and make the highest use of money to do more good for the people and spend for the betterment of life.

-To ensure that your hard earned money reach the deserving and worthy communities, we’ve listed a few top Charitable Organizations in the USA that you can consider to make a donation whenever you want.
+To ensure that your hard-earned money reach the deserving and worthy communities, we’ve listed a few top Charitable Organizations in the USA that you can consider to make a donation whenever you want.

 1 – Transparent Hands Foundation